euphranos/inventory_management_app/README.md

 ## Features

+- Auth
-- Add products to your database
+- Add products to your firebase database
 - Creating a company and adding your employees to the company
 - Placing intercompany orders and tracking the status of those orders